deeedob/thesis/content/23_foundation_qt.md

 serialization and deserialization of Protocol Buffers.
 This class definition enables the automatic conversion of data types defined in .proto files to Qt-friendly types.
-Such integration allows developers to use these types with ease within both the Qt C++ environment and QML, facilitating rapid and adaptable integration with gRPC services, irrespective of the server's implementation language.
+Such integration allows developers to use these types with ease within both Qt's C++ and QML environment, facilitating the adaptable integration with gRPC services, irrespective of the server's implementation language.

 Furthermore, QtGrpc extends the functionality of Protocol Buffers within the Qt framework by providing essential classes and tools for gRPC communication.
 For example, `QGrpcHttp2Channel` offers an *HTTP/2* channel implementation for server communication, while `QGrpcCallReply` integrates incoming messages into the Qt event system.
-This synergy between QtGrpc and protocol buffers streamlines client-server interactions by embedding Protocol Buffer serialization within Qt's event-driven architecture.
+This synergy between QtGrpc and protocol buffers streamlines client-server interactions by embedding protocol buffer serialization within Qt's event-driven architecture.